Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Before any information can be exchanged in an end-to-end encrypted system, two things must happen.
 First, participants in the system must provide any public keys they intend to use for encryption to the service operator.
-Second, these public keys must be somehow distributed to any participants that will rely on them for decryption.
+Second, the service operator must somehow distribute these public keys to any participants that will rely on them for decryption.

 Typically this is done by having users upload their public keys to a simple directory where other users can download them as necessary.
 With this approach,